 I spent four years here in this town.
 Half a year had passed since I have last seen her.
 They passed by uneventfully and then for the first time I saw someone die.
-In a city where people go tired into work, people are tired coming from work and were always tired in their cars.
-I thought rush hour would bring me the joy of seeing my first dead body.
+In a city where people go tired to work, people are tired of coming from work and were always tired in their cars.
+I thought a rush hour would bring me the joy of seeing my first dead body.
 In the form of a guy who hadn’t really woken completely up one morning and in his carelessness drove into a horde of children on their way to school.
 Turns out, I was wrong about that.

 I started dealing drugs because I didn’t feel like enslaving myself to the big man.
 But by doing so, I had even more become a slave to whom one could give all orders.
 There were no rules in this profession and the worst were those who enjoyed it.
 It’s not about freedom.
 It’s about money.
 I’d known that before, but I forgot.

 Ätz broke his ribs.
 You could hear the bang of his bursting lung.
 All because of those addicts and the daughter.
 I even had to stay in the apartment while this guy was dying in front of me.